CarltonBranch/Stanford_C106a_ProgrammingMethodology_Final_Projects/README.md

 ## NameSurfer Graphing Application
 The goal of this assignment is to create a program that graphs name popularity over time, as shown in the sample run in Figure 1.
 In this diagram, the user has just typed Samantha into the box marked ―Name‖ and then clicked on the ―Graph‖ button, having earlier done exactly the same thing for the name Sam.
 Whenever the user enters a name, the NameSurfer program creates a new plot line showing how that name has fared over the decades.
-Clicking on the ―Clear‖ button removes all the plot lines from the graph so that the user can enter more names without all the old names cluttering up the display.
+Clicking on the ― Clear button removes all the plot lines from the graph so that the user can enter more names without all the old names cluttering up the display.

+## FacePamphlet MVC Friend Application
+For this assignment, you will create an application that keeps tracks of the information in such a simple social network.
+More specifically, your application will allow for user profiles to be added to, deleted from, or looked-up in the social network.
+Moreover, for each profile, you will keep track of the person's name associated with that profile, an optional image that the person may wish to display with his/her profile, an optional"current status" for the profile (which is basically just a String indicating what activity the owner of that profile is currently engaged in), and a list of friends for each profile.